 It’s an exciting time - you’re back in the dating game.
 But that also means you have to do that thing where you meet someone for the first time and also advertise yourself as a stable person for two hours.
-Aka, the first date.
-You need a bar where you both can hear each other, somewhere that’s not so fancy it’s uncomfortable, and preferably serves great drinks along the way.
+A.k.a., the first date.
+You need a bar that’s not so fancy it’s uncomfortable, where you both can hear each other and ideally have great drinks.
 From cocktail bars to wine places to a divey spot with a jukebox you’ll use to prove your superior taste in music, LA has plenty of great first date options to get this relationship started off right.
-Here are 15 bars you can depend on.
+Here are our 17 go-to spots for the occasion.
 Don’t screw this up.

 You initially bonded over your mutual disdain for well drinks and now it’s time to put your money where your mouth is.
 Go to Accomplice.
 The tiny bar in West LA is serving the best cocktails west of the 405, in a calm environment that never ends up being boring.
-The drinks aren’t cheap (nothing falls under $12), but they’re also actually worth the money.
-If things are going well, you can order in food from the Taiwanese spot next door.
+If things go well, you can order in food from the Taiwanese spot next door.

 We don’t need to tell you that wine will always set the mood.
-However, most wine bars (with their high prices and stuffy atmospheres) have a tendency to kill it.
+But a lot of wine bars have a tendency to kill it.
 Not Tabula Rasa.
-The new wine (and beer) bar along Hollywood Blvd. in Thai Town keeps things cool and unpretentious.
+This wine and beer spot along Hollywood Blvd. in Thai Town keeps things cool and unpretentious.
 Also, that snack menu is not to be ignored.
 Split the Cubano or live a life of solitude.

 Sunset Beer Co. isn’t really a bar.
 It’s a beer store/hangout space where you can play some board games and drink whatever you just bought from the refrigerator.
-It’s low-key, cool, and the least intimidating place to drink in LA.
-And for that reason alone, all your nerves for meeting someone off a two-month old app will dissipate.
-People are having fun, actually talking to each other, and enjoying some of the best craft beer you’ll find on the Eastside.
+It’s extremely approachable, which should help calm your nerves about meeting someone off a two-month old app.
+The people here are having fun, actually talking to each other, and enjoying some of the best craft beer you’ll find on the Eastside.
 Just make sure you let your date win a few times in Scattergories.

 Down on La Brea and Wilshire and the never-ending subway construction, there’s a little strip of bars and restaurants that gets passed over by everyone who doesn’t live within walking distance.
-Namely - Little Bar.
-The small, divey spot doesn’t have a shtick or theme (though it’s certainly eccentrically decorated), just affordable drinks, a laid-back atmosphere, and plenty of booths to hide away in.
+Namely, Little Bar.
+The small, divey spot doesn’t have a shtick or theme - just affordable drinks, a laid-back atmosphere, and plenty of booths to hide away in.

-Seven Grand is one of the more well-known spots to grab a cocktail downtown.
-A slightly lesser known spot?
+Seven Grand is one of the best-known spots to grab a cocktail downtown.
+A slightly lesser-known spot?
 Bar Jackalope, the tiny whiskey specialty bar in the back of Seven Grand.
-The candlelit spot is straight-up sexy, and its tiny space keeps things pretty intimate.
-The cocktails are as good as they get (even for non-whiskey drinkers) and the cigar patio is a needed respite to get some air.
+Its tiny space keeps things feeling pretty intimate, the cocktails are great (even for non-whiskey drinkers), and the cigar patio is ready for you when you need to get some air.

-You’re thinking about suggesting Cassia to her, but the thought of a full sit-down dinner just doesn’t seem right tonight.
+You thought about suggesting Cassia, but then you thought better.
+It’s not time for a full sit-down dinner just yet.
 Instead, go next door to Esters - the adjoining wine bar with the same great atmosphere, but only half the commitment.
 Get involved with some cheese and charcuterie, the long wine list, and even the attached retail shop.
 If things go well, you’ll need that bottle for the second date.

 Blue Collar rides that fine line between a high-end cocktail bar and a low-key neighborhood hang.
 If you’re looking to impress a little on the first date and show this person you know what a good cocktail tastes like, this is your place.
 If you want to grab a small booth and still be able to hear each other, this is also your place.

-30+ rotating beer stock?
-Easy to get into?
-Kogi BBQ tacos on the premises?
+30+ rotating beers, no crazy crowds or waits, and Kogi BBQ tacos.
 These are three pillars to a great first date and Alibi Room has them all.
 The Culver City standby has been around for years now, and remains that cool, dependable spot you always know will deliver.
 It’s also dimly lit, with hidden tables in the corners for late-night...snuggling.